Federal Pell Grant

 - Recipients must be enrolled in an undergraduate degree-seeking program leading to a first bachelor’s degree and meet all other eligibility criteria required for receipt of federal assistance, including Satisfactory Academic Progress (SAP).

-- Effective July 1, 2012, students will be able to receive a Pell Grant for a maximum of 12 full-time semesters.
+- Students will be able to receive a Pell Grant for a maximum of 12 full-time semesters.

 The National Student Loan Data System has information about your federal student loans and Pell Grant awards.
 You may view your Pell Grant balance for all institutions attended by logging into www.NSLDS.ed.gov.
 You will need your federal PIN to access this information.